ClementNerma/NightOS/docs/specs/signals.md

   - For mutual sharings: strongest bit for read, next for write, next for exec
   - For exclusive sharings: `0x00`

-Sent to a process when a segment of memory is [shared](ipc.md#shared-memory) by another process.

 ## `0x33` UNSHARED_MEM

+Sent to a process when a [shared segment of memory](ipc.md#shared-memory) is unshared by the sharer process.

 **Datafield:**

 - Unsharing type (1 byte):
   - `0x00` if the shared memory was unshared properly using the [UNSHARE_MEM](syscalls.md#0x33-unshare_mem) syscall
   - `0x01` if the other process brutally terminated

-Sent to a process when a [shared segment of memory](ipc.md#shared-memory) is unshared by the sharer process.